ifraixedes/mimosa-markdown/README.md

 Mimosa Markdown
 ===========

+__WARNING I've stopped to maintain this modules, so I'm happy to move the ownership of this repository if somebody is interested in maintaining it, refer to [this issue](https://github.com/ifraixedes/mimosa-markdown/issues/2)__

 ## Overview

 This mimosa module allows you to use markdown documents, which will be compiled to html static files.